farah-rabie/GeosciencePlusAI/README.md

 The repository follows a structured workflow:

 **Visualisation & Exploration**
-   - Use the **visualisation** notebook to examine well log data and visualise lithology distributions.
+   - Examine well log data and visualise lithology distributions.
    - Determine *training*, *validation*, and *testing* splits for well data.

 **Clustering with K-means**